aaviator42/aaviator42.github.io/posts/001-hello-world.md

 This blog is very possibly going to become yet another way for me to procrastinate on stuff I should actually be focusing on.

 I don't really know what I'll be blogging about here.
 Heh, that's such a 2004 thing to say.
-Maybe I'll talk about my projects.
+Maybe I'll write about my projects.
 Or about cool stuff that I find on the internet.
 Webcomics?
 Music?
 Dunno.

 Anyway.
 See y'all around.